khoirullutfipratiwi/used_car_inventory_db/README.md

-# Database Marketplace Mobil Bekas
+# Used Car Inventory Database

-Membuat database untuk sebuah project atau aplikasi dan memahami proses retrieval data adalah salah satu tugas dari Software & Data Engineering.
-Maka dari itu, project ini bertujuan untuk membangun relational database sebuah website yang menawarkan penjualan mobil bekas.
-Website dapat menawarkan produknya (mobil bekas) dalam bentuk iklan dan calon pembeli dapat melakukan pencarian berdasarkan beberapa kategori.
+Building a database for a project or application and understanding data retrieval processes is a core task in Software & Data Engineering.
+This project aims to construct a relational database for a website that offers used car sales.
+The website will showcase products (used cars) in the form of advertisements, allowing potential buyers to search based on various categories.

 ## Features and Limitations
-1. Setiap user aplikasi dapat menawarkan lebih dari satu produk mobil bekasnya.
+1. Users can list multiple used cars for sale.
-2. Sebelum menjual produk mobil, user harus melengkapi data dirinya terlebih dahulu, seperti nama, kontak, dan domisili lokasi.
+2. Before listing a car, users must provide their personal details, including name, contact information, and location.
-3. User menawarkan produknya melalui iklan yang akan ditampilkan oleh website.
+3. Users will list their cars through advertisements on the website.
-4. Iklan ini berisikan judul, detail informasi produk yang ditawarkan, serta kontak penjual.
+4. Each listing will include a title, detailed vehicle information, and the seller's contact details.
-5. Beberapa informasi yang harus ditulis dalam iklan adalah sebagai berikut
+5. Required listing information includes:
-    - merek mobil: Toyota, Daihatsu, Honda, dll
+    - Brand: Toyota, Daihatsu, Honda, etc.
-    - Model: Toyota Camry, Toyota Corolla Altis, Toyota Vios,Toyota Camry Hybrid, dll
+    - Model: Toyota Camry, Toyota Corolla Altis, Toyota Vios, Toyota Camry Hybrid, etc.
-    - Jenis body mobil: MPV, SUV, Van, Sedan, Hatchback, dll
+    - Body style: MPV, SUV, Van, Sedan, Hatchback, etc.
-    - Tipe mobil: manual atau automatic
+    - Transmission: manual or automatic
-    - Tahun pembuatan mobil: 2005, 2010, 2011, 2020
+    - Year: 2005, 2010, 2011, 2020
-6. Setiap user bisa mencari mobil yg ditawarkan berdasarkan lokasi user penjual, merk mobil, dan jenis body mobil.
+6. Users can search for cars based on location, make, and body style.
-7. Jika calon pembeli tertarik terhadap sebuah mobil, ia dapat menawar (bid) harga produk jika penjual mengizinkan fitur tawar.
+7. If a buyer is interested, they can make an offer on the car if the seller has enabled the bidding feature.
-8. Transaksi pembelian dilakukan di luar aplikasi sehingga tidak dalam scope project
+8. The actual transaction will occur outside of the application and is not within the scope of this project.

 ## Outcome
-Keluaran dari project ini adalah relational database yang sesuai dengan features dan limitations.
-Adapun beberapa langkah dalam perancangan database yaitu mission statement, creating table structures, determine table relationships, determine business rules, dan implementing a relational database.
-Selanjutnya akan dibuat dummy dataset untuk setiap tabel dan dilakukan query untuk menganalisis beberapa aspek dari database.
-Query terdiri dari transactional dan analytical query.
+The project output is a relational database designed to meet the specified features and constraints.
+The database design process involves defining a mission statement, creating table structures, determining table relationships, identifying business rules, and implementing a relational database.
+Subsequently, dummy datasets will be generated for each table and queries will be executed to analyze various aspects of the database.
+These queries will include both transactional and analytical queries.